 Sharp Ib Kofod Larsen 'Model 547' Reclining Armchair and Ottoman

-In New Zealand, high import duties introduced in the late 1950s put a halt on imports to incentivise local production.
+In New Zealand, high import duties introduced in the late 1950s put a halt on imports to promote local production.
 This Model 547 was crafted in New Zealand and showcased by Auckland based retailer Scandinavian Furnishers.
 There are some subtle differences to the Danish version, but the graceful presence and refined elegance are perfectly captured.

 Note: The chair can be adjusted to three seating positions, all you need to do is sit back, kick your feet up, and enjoy.